chnoblouch/aethervr/README.md

 - Moving your hands too quickly stops them from being recognized.
 - Gestures can be erroneously detected if the hand faces the camera at a weird angle.
-- Tracking may have issues when the camera image isn't properly lit.
+- Tracking may have issues when the camera image doesn't have enough contrast.
 - The camera has to be mounted in front of the user.
 - Head position tracking isn't supported at the moment.
 - Currently, only Direct3D 11 supports all features.